Overview

 You'll take media theory options that cover the internationalisation of cultural and media studies, the psychology of communications or theories of political economy in the cultural industries.

-You select two Media option modules.
-Those recently available have included:
+You select 30 credits Media option modules.
+The list changes annually and recent examples have included:

 Module title |